top of page

 * (Dr. Jud Davis is the Associate Professor of Greek at Bryan College.
 Dr. Davis earned his PhD in biblical studies from the University of Sheffield in England.
 His discussion on the topic from which these extracts come, can be seen here.)

-Since Jesus and the New Testament writers accepted Moses as the author of Genesis, it is clear from the above statements that he believed literally what God had told him.
+Since Jesus and the New Testament writers accepted Moses as the author of Genesis, it is clear from the above statements that Moses believed literally what God had told him.
 So if it was billions of years and not 24-hour days, then God was deceiving him.

 "God is not a man, that He should lie...